 Our staff use music formative assessment grids to systematically assess what the children know as the topic progresses and inform their future planning.
 These formative assessment grids then inform summative assessment judgements for each topic.

 Assessment information is collected frequently and analysed as part of our monitoring cycle.
 This process provides an accurate and comprehensive understanding of the quality of education in music.
 A comprehensive monitoring cycle is developed at the beginning of each academic year.
 This identifies when monitoring is undertaken.
-The last music monitoring took place on 1st April 2019.
 Monitoring in music includes: book scrutinies, lesson observations and/or learning walks, pupil/parent and/or staff voice.

 All of this information is gathered and reviewed.
 It is used to inform further curriculum developments and provision is adapted accordingly.

 At Florence Melly Community Primary School, we are MUSICIANS!